 Consider these steps to prepare yourself and to care for your child:

 - Ask your health care provider about early intervention programs in your area.
-Available in most states, these special programs offer infants and young children with Down syndrome stimulation at an early age (typically until age 3) to help develop motor, language, social and self-help skills.
+Available in most states, these special programs offer infants and young children with Down syndrome stimulation at an early age (typically until age 3) to help develop motor, language, social, and self-help skills.
 Learn about educational options for school.
-Depending on your child’s needs, that may mean attending regular classes (mainstreaming), special education classes or both.
+Depending on your child’s needs, that may mean attending regular classes (mainstreaming), special education classes, or both.
 With your health care team’s recommendations, work with the school to understand and choose appropriate options.
 Seek out other families who are dealing with the same issues.
 Most communities have support groups for parents of children with Down syndrome.
 You can also find internet support groups.
 Family and friends can also be a source of understanding and support.
 Participate in social and leisure activities.
-Take time for family outings and look in your community for social activities such as park district programs, sports teams or ballet classes.
+Take time for family outings and look in your community for social activities such as park district programs, sports teams, or ballet classes.
 Although some adaptations may be required, children and adults with Down syndrome can enjoy social and leisure activities.
 Encourage independence.
 Your child’s abilities may be different from other children’s abilities, but with your support and some practice, your child may be able to perform tasks such as packing lunch, managing hygiene and dressing, and doing light cooking and laundry.
 Prepare for the transition to adulthood.
-Opportunities for a living, working and social and leisure activities can be explored before your child leaves school.
+Opportunities for living, working and social and leisure activities can be explored before your child leaves school.
 Community living or group homes, and community employment, day programs or workshops after high school require some advance planning.
 Ask about opportunities and support in your area.

 Expect a bright future.
 Most people with Down syndrome live with their families or independently, go to mainstream schools, read and write, participate in the community, and have jobs.
 People with Down syndrome can live fulfilling lives.

 This article is a brief overview of Down’s syndrome.
 I hope soon there will be breakthroughs in research to help those with Down’s syndrome.
 You can get life insurance for disabled adults.
 This type of life insurance coverage will cover children.
 If a person with Down Syndrome has tried to purchase life insurance including term life insurance, this type of insurance will be easy to qualify for.
-Some life insurance companies refer to this a final expense.
+Some life insurance companies refer to this as final expense.
 The policy pays out a tax-free death benefit.
 Our toll-free number is 866-598-8170 or 910-452-1922.
-Our email is email@example.com Our website is https://advancedmutualgroup.com We have a Facebook page that can be found by clicking this link http://www.facebook.com/medsuppguru Life insurance down syndrome.
+Our email is firstname.lastname@example.org Our website is https://advancedmutualgroup.com We have a Facebook page that can be found by clicking this link http://www.facebook.com/medsuppguru life insurance down syndrome.
 Call us today for a free no-obligation quote or if you have any questions.

 - Is there Life Insurance for people with anxiety?
 If I have COPD can I get life insurance?
 Life Insurance- Do I need it?
 Term Life, Whole Life insurance, Universal Life?